joshbav/2k8s/k8s-rbac.md

 #### A K8S RBAC TUTORIAL
 Revision 11-17-18

-Goal: create new role named help-desk, using existing cluster role binding view, then change its role to a new role we will create that has more access but it still read only.
+Goal: create new role named dev-ops, using existing cluster role binding view, then change its role to a new role we will create that has more access but it still read only.

 Note: kubectl auth can-i <verb> <object> --as <object> is a handy way to configure RBAC.